 The order pop-ups are presented depends on the Explore tool layer order options.
 This ordering is controlled by selecting the desired option from the drop-down arrow under the Explore tool on the Map tab.
-The options include:
+The following options are available:

-- Topmost Layer - Only the single feature drawn on top will return a pop-up.
+- Topmost Layer—All features drawn on the map return a pop-up.

-- Visible Layer - Only the layer(s) currently turned on will return pop-ups.
+- Visible Layer—Only layers currently turned on return pop-ups.

 - Selectable Layers—Only layers marked as selectable return pop-ups.

-- Selected in Contents - Only the layer(s) currently selected within the Contents pane will return pop-ups.
+- Selected in Contents—Only layers currently selected in the Contents pane return pop-ups.

-- Candidate Pop-up - Only geocoded candidate results will return pop-ups.
+- Candidate Pop-up—Only geocoded candidate results return pop-ups.